 You don’t have to sacrifice eating to squeeze in a workout on your break

-Finding time to exercise on a nine-to-five schedule is tough, especially if you have to leave early or go home late to avoid traffic.
+Finding time to exercise on a nine-to-five schedule is tough.
 It’s not entirely impossible, though.
 Your one-hour lunch break might be your only window to work out, but there are ways to sweat it without rushing or half-assing it.

-If you’ve already decided when you’re going to work out, plan it beforehand.
+If you’ve already decided when you’re going to work out, plan it carefully.
 Otherwise, you’re going to be wasting what little time you have trying to figure out what to do.
 You’re less likely to ditch your workout if you already have something you’re looking forward to.
-You’d also be able to better balance out all the muscles you wish to exercise

 “Do a full body circuit routine for lunch to get the benefit of strength and cardio for a short period of time,” says personal trainer Migie Felizardo.
 He says that you can do this for 30 minutes and still have time to eat.
 With this midday routine, you can maximize the exercise you do in the short amount of time you have.

 “Working out on your lunch break is a great habit, provided you will have enough time to eat something afterwards.
 My advice is to alternate lifting days and cardio days during the workweek so that you can lift MWF and then have some form of cardiovascular training during TTH,” says Herbalife fitness ambassador Chappy Callanta.

 Work out before eating